-Krystle Rich is an Anchor/Reporter for NBC Sports Philadelphia (Comcast SportsNet).
+Krystle Rich is Football Sideline Reporter + Studio Anchor for the Big Ten Network an Anchor/Analyst for NBC Sports Philadelphia (Comcast SportsNet).

 She co-hosts a new post-76ers show, Sixers Outsiders, where she hones her skills in analysis, debate and commentary.
 Rich also anchors and reports on shows like SportsNet Central, Sixers Pre-Game Live, Philly Sports Talk and more.
 Rich co-hosted For the Record Podcast with former Philadelphia Eagles Running Back Brian Westbrook.